Nordgaren/DS2S-META/README.md

 **[Lord Radai](https://github.com/LordRadai)** Author of the CE table used for this tool and good mentor

 # Change Log
+### Beta 0.0.0.$

+* Mostly working item infusion/upgrade menu.
+Everything should be accurate except melee weapons categories.
+Report if any are wrong.

+* Split goods into consumables, ammo, upgrade materials and useable items.

 ### Beta 0.0.0.3

 * Fixed Update Message meme